ryanlee588/restaurant-hat/README.md

 A service that helps you pick a random restaurant from submitted choices.
 It allows users to create lists which allow other users to add restaurants to, and generates a random restaurant from the list when requested.

+This web app has been deployed using vercel and can be found [here](https://restaurant-hat.vercel.app).

 # Requirements

 ## Primary Requirements